 For residential moves, obtain the signature of the displaced person on the Affirmation and Request for Relocation Assistance (Residential) Form 25A-R725 or complete the Agent's Affirmation of Presentation Form 25A-R728 if the displaced person will not sign the form.
-If the displaced person does not waive assistance, supply lists of replacement housing that meets the DS&S standard.
+If they do not waive assistance, supply lists of replacement housing that meets the DS&S standard.

 List the addresses of the comparable housing offered on the Record of Relocation Contacts.
-Offer all displaced persons, especially the elderly and disabled persons, transportation to inspect housing to which they are referred.
+Offer all displaced persons transportation to inspect housing to which they are referred.
+The elderly, disabled, or financially-disadvantaged persons are among those that may need special assistance and require additional planning and coordination appropriate accommodations.